jere-mie/flask-workshop/README.md

 ### templates/

 This folder contains all of your HTML templates.
-Usually you use a layout.html for things like metadata and a navbar, and then you create other templates that extend this template
+Usually you use a layout.html for things like metadata and a navbar, and then you create other templates that extend this template.